ederchrono/vue-css-grid/README.md

 // A grid item to use inside the grid component Vue.component('css-grid-item', CssGridItem)

-// Optional component to listen to width changes Vue.component('viewport-listener', ViewportListener)
+// Optional component to listen to viewport width and height changes Vue.component('viewport-listener', ViewportListener)

 ```